 There is no off-campus access to the databases for Alumni.

 UT offers Alumni access to in-house Macdonald-Kelce Library resources, including accessing most databases on library computers and checking out library books when becoming a member of the National Alumni Association.
-Learn more about how to become a member here.
+Learn more at the Alumni Guide

 To access databases without going through Workday, use the Databases for On-Site Public Users guide.